Esri/calcite-app-components/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Report a bug in a component
-title: 'Bug: '
+title: "Bug: "
 labels: bug, 0 - new
-assignees: ''
+assignees: ""
 ---

 ### Summary